 Originally built in 1789 as a chapel, it later became a church before its conversion into the Dorset Picture House in 1911.
 In around 1928 it was re-named Plaza Cinema and in later years had a reputation as being ‘a bit of a rough house’.

-> In 1967 it was converted into a Cinerama theatre opening on 28th September 1967 with “Grand Prix”.
+In 1967 it was converted into a Cinerama theatre opening on 28th September 1967 with “Grand Prix”.
+Designed by the architectural firm Stephenson, Gibney and Associates of Dublin, the auditorium had been transformed into a modern curtained space with a floor to ceiling screen.
+The facade boasted a new look with a 15ft high Cinerama logo sign.
 Closed on 28th July 1981, the former Plaza Cinema was converted into the National Wax Museum.
 Situated on a prominent corner site on Granby Row and Dorset Street Upper, the building has been clad and is barely recognisable as a cinema.

-> It was closed and demolished in 2005 and hotel built on the site.
+It was closed and demolished in 2005 and hotel built on the site.

 Just login to your account and subscribe to this theater